June 1, 2021

-In this post I'm going to go into another common request/issue we get in the Lawn King Email Box: The Best Way to Plant Grass Seed on Hard Dirt.
+In this post I'm going to go into another common request/issue we get in the Lawn King Email Box: How To Plant Grass Seed on Hard Dirt.

 It is not uncommon for homeowners to give up on their dream of a lush green garden when met with a yard full of hard dirt.

-The compact nature of hard dirt makes it impossible for air, water and nutrients to reach the seeds, thereby making it difficult for seeds to enter the germination phase.
+The compacted soil nature of hard dirt makes it impossible for air, water and nutrients to reach the seeds, thereby making it difficult for seeds to enter the germination phase.

 Fortunately, growing grass on hard dirt is not as difficult as it seems -- this is a problem with many solutions.